Rockfire Resources PLC 2022 Review

 - Agreeing fee levels for Non-Executive Directors.

-As the Group grows and develops the Board will periodically review its corporate governance framework to ensure it remains appropriate for the size, complexity and risk profile of the Group
+As the Group grows and develops, the Board will periodically review its corporate governance framework to ensure it remains appropriate for the size, complexity and risk profile of the Group.

 The Board attaches great importance to providing shareholders with clear and transparent information on the Company’s activities, strategy and financial position.

-The Company announces significant developments which are disseminated via various outlets including, the London Stock Exchange’s Regulatory News Service (RNS).
+The Company announces significant developments which are disseminated via various outlets including the London Stock Exchange’s Regulatory News Service (RNS).

-This page was last updated on 8 March 2022.
+This page was last updated on 31 July 2024.